+Opened in December 2015, this scheme improves access between the towns of Bexhill and Hastings, opening up north Bexhill for development, boosting the local economy and promoting regeneration whilst reducing traffic congestion and pollution in the towns.
 The first 1.4km of the 5.5km long scheme passes through an urban area along the path of an abandoned railway line.
 The remainder runs through rural areas of high profile environment and diverse ecology as well as public amenity.
 The complex engineering and innovation required to construct this road though flood plains and poor ground conditions were shortlisted for ICE Engineering Excellence awards.

+Balfour Beatty installed high voltage electricity cables for National Grid’s London Power Tunnels project.
 This project rewired the capital via deep underground tunnels, in order to ensure London’s electricity needs continue to be met and that the city can access the renewable energy sources of the future.
 The project connects several substations around the city via tunnels at depths of up to 60m below the surface.

 The project replaced an existing 132kV overhead transmission line that was dismantled during the contract period with existing sites reinstated.

 Lee Tunnel (VINCI)